rtxxxpro/PaperToNotion/README.md

 # PaperToNotion

+If you use Chrome for paper searching/reading and use Notion for paper management, then PaperToNotion may help.

 PaperToNotion is a Chrome extension that detects BibTeX snippets on any web page, parses the key metadata, downloads the matching PDF, and pushes the cleaned information into your Notion database.
 It keeps your reading workflow and your Notion knowledge base perfectly in sync.

 ## Highlights